backwardmachine/neodna/README.md

 # neodna
-Translates binary sequences and DNA into turtle-like graphical information and images using a library of functions.
+Translates binary sequences and DNA sequences into turtle-like graphical information and images using a library of functions.

 A simple program would be:
 code__move